Matt4llan/Matt4llan/README.md

 ## Objective

 My journey through IT Support, Networking and Linux have spiked my interest in CyberSecurity which is where im directing all of my attention right now through study.
-I'm specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I'm looking for a new career and job role as a Cyber Security Analyst.

 ## Skills